 - Other principle administrative employees of each institution and agency as determined by the Merit Board.

-- The teaching, research and extension facilities of each institution and agency
+- The teaching, research and extension faculties of each institution and agency.

 - Students employed under the rules prescribed by the Merit Board, without examination or certification.